Blood Sugar Levels

 • Seizures

-If no glucagon is available, call 911.
+If no glucagon is available, call 911 immediately.

 Act Fast